Mercateo/rest-demo-feature/Readme.md

       }
 ```

 The first link shows the object oriented programming style.
 There is an order object and one calls a send-back method on it.
 According to this [article](https://www.thoughtworks.com/de/insights/blog/rest-api-design-resource-modeling) this is not the best way of modeling a REST-API.
 Advantages are the less effort for documentations (orderId is not in the schema and therefore does nor have to be documented) and the more "natural" way to do things.
-Albeit one programs in fact SOAPlike-APIS.
+Albeit one programs in fact SOAPlike-APIs.

 The second link shows the resource way to do it.
 There is a second "returns" resource.
 The schema shows, that the orderId can only be filled with the current order id at the moment.
 If one uses a schema-less link format (like e.g. HAL), this information has to be transported via documentation to the client programmer.

 If one does the modeling in that way, the whole server interaction is uniform.
 Meaning no other verbs than the HTTP-verbs are involved.
 The semantic meaning is only transported via the link relation.

 But there is a great danger, ending up in simple CRUD-APIs, spreading the whole domain knowledge over all clients.
 Leading to the prejudice that one can not model status transformations with REST.

 To emphasis here: if you do the resource way and do not have links, you miss the whole semantic!
 So one ends up in having all state informations in the documentation and in the client code.
 Leading to unmodifiable APIs.

 # templates or not needing them